AMReX-Astro/MAESTROeX/docs/_sources/thermo_notes.rst.txt

    adiabatically.

 #.
 If we assume
-   that the background is in chemical equilibrium and the parcel acheives instantaneous chemical equilibrium, then :math:`\bar{\mu} = \bar{\mu}(\rho,T)` for the background and the parcel.
+   that the background is in chemical equilibrium and the parcel achieves instantaneous chemical equilibrium, then :math:`\bar{\mu} = \bar{\mu}(\rho,T)` for the background and the parcel.
 (Note that we aren’t requiring constant composition in the parcel here.)